Nickel Boron BCG - Top 3 Reasons Your AR15 Needs One

 Those are the top 3 reasons a Nickel Boron Bolt Carrier Group might be a worthwhile upgrade to your AR15 rifle, carbine or AR pistol.

-Available from several manufacturers including Toolcraft and Fail Zero, bolt carrier groups in Nickel Boron are generally more expensive than ones with other finishes like Phosphate or Black Nitride.
-Whether the benefits of a Nickel Boron BCG are worth the increased cost is something only you can decide.
+A bolt carrier group finished in Nickel Boron will generally be more expensive than ones with other finishes like Phosphate or Black Nitride.
+But not always.
+In my opinion, the benefits of a Nickel Boron BCG are undeniable.
+Whether or not those advantages are worth the increased cost is something only you can decide.